TonCherAmi/mpdweb.backend/README.md

 ## Stack

+- rust
+- tokio
-- Spring Boot
+- axum
-- Kotlin
+- serde
-- Gradle
+- tracing

 ## Development

-To start the server run `./gradlew bootRun` in project root.
+To start the server run `cargo run`.

 By default, MPD is expected to be available at `localhost:6600`.